A Guide to Visiting Norway – Including Travel Tips

 There is a variety of accommodations in Norway.
 You can rent a house, an apartment, or a hotel room.
 Hotels can be more expensive than usual so it’s important to do your research beforehand.
 Finally, there’s also the option to bring a tent and go camping.

-You’ll also find a range of quirky accommodation, such the Sorrisniva Igloo Hotel in Alta (Arctic Norway) which I had once tried and tested!
+You’ll also find a range of quirky accommodation, such the Sorrisniva Igloo Hotel in Alta (Arctic Norway) which I have tried and tested!

 When I travel I usually book accommodation using Booking.com because it has the widest selection of hotels and guests houses than any other platform.
 I also generally find that the scores and reviews add up.